vamshirapolu/connected-cities/README.md

 ## Facts to surface ##

-- City routes file is read considering it doesn’t have any empty lines or lines with spaces.
+- City routes file ` city.txt ` is read considering it doesn’t have any empty lines or lines with only spaces.
-- Every line in the city.txt file will have origin and destination cities with comma separated.
+- Every line in the ` city.txt ` file will have origin and destination cities with comma separated.
 - Origin and Destination names are case sensitive
-- Self-root always returns “no”, even if the route exists in the city.txt (can be handled if needed)
+- Self-root always returns “no”, even if the route exists in the ` city.txt ` (can be handled if needed)
-- If the provided origin or destination does not exist in city.txt, it will return “no”
+- If the provided origin or destination does not exist in ` city.txt `, it will return “no”
-- The routes from city.txt are considered as bidirectional routes.
+- The routes from ` city.txt ` are considered as bidirectional routes.

 ## How to run? ##